It is currently considered one of humanity’s most common and dangerous diseases.

 From the beginning of the disease, patients complain of constant pain in the heart area and dyspnea, observed during exercise and at rest, with an increased heart rate.

 Often in the right hypochondrium, due to circulatory insufficiency in a large circle, edema appears accompanied by a feeling of heaviness.

 This condition is a consequence of liver enlargement and signals the development of a very common diffuse myocarditis.

-Pericarditis (pericardial rheumatic lesion) is a relatively rare form of pathology, dry pericarditis is accompanied by constant pain in the region of the heart and a pericardial effusion, resulting from the accumulation in the fluid of inflammatory exudate bag of the heart that separates the leaves of the pericardium, the pain disappears.
+Pericarditis (pericardial rheumatic lesion) is a relatively rare form of pathology; dry pericarditis is accompanied by constant pain in the region of the heart and pericardial effusion, resulting from the accumulation in the fluid of the inflammatory exudate bag of the heart that separates the leaves of the pericardium, the pain disappears.

-With the defeat of the musculoskeletal system, pain gradually increases in the knee, elbow, wrist, shoulder and ankle joints.
+With the defeat of the musculoskeletal system, the pain gradually increases in the knee, elbow, wrist, shoulder, and ankle joints.

 The joints swell and limit active movement.

 As a general rule, with rheumatoid arthritis, after taking nonsteroidal anti-inflammatory drugs, the pain stops quickly.

 With the development of cutaneous rheumatism, the permeability of the capillaries increases.